Lake Erie Walleye

 Post spawn season, which starts around May, brings the Walleye schools to the Western Basin Reef Complex near the Lake Erie Islands.
 The warmer months bring out our large boat.
 During this time, we use drift casting, bottom bouncing, and trolling tactics.
 Small spoons work well, but double worm willow harnesses provide anglers with a great back-up plan on bad spoon days.

-Our 30' boat the Weiss Guy is a seaworthy Sportcraft equipped with hard top with an enclosed cabin and a private bathroom.
-It can hold up to 6 people and rods, tackle, bait and ice are included in the charter price.
+Our 30' boats are seaworthy vessels equipped with hard tops, enclosed cabins and private bathrooms.
+They can hold up to 6 people.
+Rods, tackle, bait and ice are included in the charter price.